 Solar Energy Price Drops

-The number of solar installations in the United States is expected to double in 2016.
+The amount of total installed solar PV capacity in the United States is expected to double by 2024.
 (Source: Solar Energy Industries Association)

 Bloomberg New Energy Finance expects solar PV costs to decrease by 60 percent by 2040.
 (Source: Bloomberg New Finance)